dzervas/homelab/README.md

 192.168.0.10
 ```

-Copy the default config `server.yml` to `~/.homelab` directory.
+Copy the default config `vault.example.yml` to `vault.yml` and change it
-Change it according to your needs, it's documented.
+according to your needs, it's documented.

 ```shell script
 ansible-playbook server.yml